 This sheet is about exposure to clonazepam in pregnancy and while breastfeeding.
-This information is based on available published literature.
-It should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare providers.

 What is clonazepam?